 It’s now been a little over a year since I decided to grow out my pixie cut, so hopefully this will give you an idea of what to expect if you’re starting to grow out your hair (or maybe give you a little confidence boost if you’re tempted to try a pixie cut but are scared of the grow-out afterwards!).

-At about 4-ish months in, I had asked my hairdresser to cut it into an A-line shape (shorter, stacked layers in the back with longer layers and side-swept bangs in the front).
-I think this was a really good haircut to grow with—the neck/mullet area of a pixie cut grows in far too fast and the front layers around the face take a longer time to catch up, so an A-line cut really helped keep the back under control while the front grew in.
+When I was about 4 months into my grow out, I asked my hairdresser to cut it into an A-line shape (shorter, stacked layers in the back with longer layers and side-swept bangs in the front).
+I think this was a really good haircut to grow with—the neck/mullet area of a pixie cut grows in really fast and the front layers around the face take a longer time to catch up, so an A-line cut really helped keep the back under control while the front grew in.

 By about 7-8 months post-pixie (with regular mullet trims every 6-ish weeks), my hair looked like this:

-I was actually kind of surprised to not be able to find any pictures of myself for 4-ish months (none that showed my hair, at least), but this awkward mirror cellie selfie about 10-11 months in is the best I can find—you can kind of see that it’s finally reached collar length, and is long enough to barely brush my shoulders (which felt bizarre after a few years of very short hair that was nowhere near shoulder-brushing length):
+I was actually kind of surprised to not be able to find any pictures of myself for 4-ish months (none that showed my hair, at least), but this awkward selfie about 10-11 months in is the best I can find--it has reached collar length, and is long enough to barely brush my shoulders (which felt bizarre after a few years of very short hair!):

 And this brings us to today.
 I’m a bit late posting an update—I’m actually a little over a year into my grow-out now (about 14 months), but what can I say.
 I wasn’t even that great at taking a monthly picture when I was pregnant, for pete’s sake.
 I’m certainly not going to be on top of taking a monthly hair picture.

 I like it best a little wavy, like that picture above, but I suppose straight is probably better for this post’s purposes.